yousuketakada/refactoring_example/doc/memo.md

 ```

 Note however that, unlike the original JavaScript,
-we have already extracted a free function `usd` for formatting money like `$1,730.00`.
+we have already extracted a free function `usd` for formatting a monetary value into
+a string like `$1,730.00`.
-(The function `usd` makes use of a locale for formatting money,
+(The function `usd` makes use of a locale for monetary formatting,
 which is, strictly speaking, not portable but seems to work just fine.)

 At this moment, running tests of course gives a "green" output like the following